 These will be…

-The “types” of individuals that may be able to qualify for a Preferred rate in spite of their previous VSD diagnosis.
+The “types” of individuals who may be able to qualify for a Preferred rate despite their previous VSD diagnosis are listed below.

 Category #2.

-Will consist of those who have been diagnosed with a Ventricular Septal Defect, but due to its small size, have yet to have it surgically repaired.
+This group will consist of those who have been diagnosed with a Ventricular Septal Defect but have yet to have it surgically repaired due to its small size.
 Their primary care physician may be “monitoring” their condition or may have already concluded that because their VSD is so small, it doesn’t pose a threat to their overall health.

-While it may still be possible to qualify for a Preferred rate, most life insurance companies will usually consider these folks a Standard or “normal” risk.
-In some cases, however, particularly if they suffer from any symptom at all, they may have to settle for a “substandard” or Table Rate (usually ranging around table A-H).
+In cases like these, while qualifying for a Preferred rate may still be possible, most life insurance companies consider these folks a Standard or “normal” risk.
+In some cases, however, particularly if they suffer from any symptoms at all, they may have to settle for a “substandard” or Table Rate (usually ranging around table A-H).

 Table rates…